 Aslan Karatsev vs. Quentin Halys: Prediction and Match Betting Odds | Rolex Shanghai Masters

-In a match slated for Tuesday, Quentin Halys (No. 70 in rankings) will take on Aslan Karatsev (No. 52) in the Round of 128 of the Rolex Shanghai Masters.
+On Thursday, Aslan Karatsev (No. 52 in the world) takes on Quentin Halys (No. 70) in the Round of 128 of the Rolex Shanghai Masters.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!